 Harcourt is a member of Interchurch Social Services, one of the largest social support agencies in Knox County.
 We participate in many outreach programs such as Food for the Hungry, the Giving Tree, and welcome kits for refugees

 Harcourt offers Sunday School for children K-5th grade during the 10:30am worship service.
 Twice a month, middle and high schoolers meet in an informal youth group to discuss issues related to faith and spirituality.
 Adults and college students gather seasonally for dinner and discussion around a variety of topics.

-Canterbury Kenyon invites all students, regardless of religious affiliation, sexuality, or gender identity, to convey the love of a gracious God to the world around us.
-Members of Canterbury share a meal and a simple service of Holy Communion on Mondays at 5:30pm in the Parish House.
+The Community of the Holy Spirit (CHS) invites all students, regardless of religious affiliation, sexuality, or gender identity, to convey the love of a gracious God to the world around us.
+Members of CHS share a meal and on Mondays at 5:30pm in the Parish House.
 Bible studies, game nights, and other events happen throughout the academic term.